 Who am I?
 Well, sometimes I am an artist, occasionally a writer and once or twice a curator.
-But I definitely work at the Massey University School of Art in Wellington, Aotearoa New Zealand.
+But I definitely work at the Massey University Whiti-o-Rehua School of Artin Wellington, Aotearoa New Zealand.
 I studied at the University of Canterbury School of Art, the Kunstakademie Düsseldorf, and have a Masters of Fine Art from RMIT University, Melbourne.
-From the-mid 1980s I have exhibited sculpture and sculptural installation consistently in New Zealand and internationally, including the Netherlands, Australia, Spain and Mexico.
+From the-mid 1980s I have exhibited sculpture and sculptural installation consistently in New Zealand and internationally, with a recent focus on the Americas.

-Why?
-Because I am obsessed with the baroque and using art to find a way out of neo-liberalism into something that might be socialism.
-Art to tell other kinds of stories about how we are in the world.
-Part of this, of course, involves trying to work out what it is to be to be Pākehā in 21stcentury Aotearoa New Zealand.
-That’s always been there, ever since I was a kid and realised that, not quite like my English Mum and Dad, Poneke Wellington is home.
+I believe the Americas, like Aotearoa New Zealand, are new Baroque cultures, sites of cultural complexity where the dominant Western paradigm rubs against other ways of being in the world.
+Thus change happens, and we need this, we need to find a way out of social and environmental exploitation, to use art to leave neo-liberalism behind and move towards something that might be socialism.
+Art to tell other kinds of stories about the world.
+Part of this, of course, involves trying to work out what it is to be to be Pākehā in 21st Century Aotearoa New Zealand.
+That’s always been there, ever since I was a kid and realised that, not quite like my English Mum and Dad, Te Whanganui-a-Tara Wellington is my only home.